 After getting the old layers of paint off I sanded the parts well and primed them.
-I had taken pics of them before priming but didnt realize the memory card wasnt in the camera until later 🙁 So you only get to see the primed result and not the whole process.
+I had taken pics of them before priming but didn't realize the memory card wasn't in the camera until later.
 The tank was pretty difficult as there was some body damage and I had to smooth out some dings and dents with Bondo.
 Someone had also filled the Kawasaki emblem area with Bondo.
-You can kind of see how the logo area is solid without the emblem on the above picture.
+You can kind of see how the logo area is solid without the emblem in the above picture.
 I wanted to put the emblem back on so I had to dig for over an hour to get down to the mounts for the logo.
-The sanding, smoothing, priming, all took the better part of an entire day.
-Bottom line…..it wasnt easy!
+The sanding, smoothing, and priming, all took the better part of an entire day.
+The bottom line, is it wasn't easy!

 And Presto!
 All painted!
-I used polishing compound with a polishing wheel attached to a drill, and waxed it deep the same way.
-It came out wonderful considering it was spray primer and paint bought at OReilys autoparts.
+I used a polishing compound with a polishing wheel attached to a drill and waxed it deeply the same way.
+It came out wonderful considering it was spray primer and paint bought at O'Reilly's auto parts.
 All for under $50 and a bit of work.

 While I had the gas cap off I took the chance to rebuild it as well.
 The key mechanism was sticking badly from carbon buildup over the years.
 The key wouldn't even snap back into place by itself and you couldn't shut the cap without using the key to unlatch it.
 After cleaning all the parts I lightly oiled all the moving parts and when I got it put back together it works perfectly again.
 You can just lightly push down on it to close it and it snaps softly into place with a secure seal.